snadim02/snadim02.github.io/_posts/2026-05-30-bookshelf-evol.md

 Kids grow.
 Interests evolve.
 New possessions arrive.
 Old habits disappear. :baby: :boy: :man: :man_beard: Our dining room pony-wall bookshelf has been (re)optimized so many times that a walk-through of notable versions is warranted. :crayon: :books: :game_die: Even perfectly organized spaces are never truly "finished" !

+**What's *special* about this shelf?** I designed this built-in when we realized that the post holding up our [cantilevered office loft](../2023-06-01-fireplace) was structural.
+This low half-wall shelf is :heavy_check_mark: kid accessible, :heavy_check_mark: adjacent to the spill-proof dining table, and :heavy_check_mark: near a sink and [broom](../2024-08-15-entry-closet) :broom: :soap:, meaning it's perfect for facilitating messy kid-tivities.

+**Jump ahead** to read about [our current organization system](#details), newly optimized for a 7- and 4-year-old!

 ## Pony-Wall Bookcase: Initial Commit

 When we first moved in with our 6-month-old, we thought *books* were a perfectly reasonable thing to store on a *bookshelf*. :books: